criisv7/gitleaks-secret-scanner/gitleaks-precommit/README.md

 -   **NPM Scripts:** Easily add it to your `npm scripts` for consistent commands.
 -   **Pre-commit Hooks:** The ideal tool for use with packages like **Husky** to scan staged files before they are committed.

 ### 🤖 3.
-Simplified and Robust CI/CD
+Truly Accurate and Robust CI/CD
+**This is not a simple `git diff | gitleaks` pipe.** Standard diff-based scanning is often inaccurate.
+This tool's `ci` mode is far more intelligent.
+-   **It correctly handles removed secrets.** The scan will pass if you remove a secret in a pull request.
+-   **It de-duplicates findings.** A secret that exists across multiple commits in a PR is only reported once.
+-   **It scans only for newly added secrets.** This is achieved with a sophisticated **"scan-then-filter"** method that performs a rich Gitleaks scan and then cross-references the findings against the actual `diff` to ensure perfect accuracy.

+### 🔒 4.
+Safe and Powerful Pre-Commit Hooks
-Scanning pull requests correctly requires complex `git diff` logic.
-This package simplifies it to a single flag.
+Scanning staged files correctly is a complex problem.
+This tool solves it using a safe, non-invasive **"Virtual Commit"** strategy.
--   **`--diff-mode ci`**: A platform-agnostic mode that scans only the changes in a merge/pull request.
--   **No Complex Git Commands:** Just set two environment variables (`BASE_SHA` and `HEAD_SHA`), and the tool does the rest.
+-   It uses low-level Git plumbing commands to create a temporary, in-memory commit object.
+-   This allows Gitleaks to generate a **full, rich report with commit data** for your staged code.
+-   It **never** changes your branch history, your staging area, or your working directory, making it 100% safe for automated hooks.

-### 📄 4.
+### 📄 5.
 User-Friendly HTML Reports
-Gitleaks produces machine-readable output, but this wrapper provides clean, user-friendly HTML reports out-of-the-box—perfect for quick reviews by developers or security teams.
+Gitleaks produces JSON, but this wrapper provides clean, user-friendly HTML reports out-of-the-box—perfect for quick reviews by developers or security teams.
+The reports are populated with the rich data captured by the advanced scanning methods.

-### ✓ 5.
-Consistent and Reliable Automation
-CI pipelines often fail if an expected file artifact is not created.
--   **Guaranteed Reports:** This tool *always* creates a report file, even if no secrets are found.
-This prevents CI job failures due to missing artifacts and provides a clear record that a scan was completed successfully.

 ## Key Features

--   **Auto-Installation:** Automatically downloads and caches the appropriate Gitleaks binary for your OS and architecture (Windows, macOS, Linux - x64, ARM64, etc.).
+-   **Auto-Installation:** Automatically downloads and caches the appropriate Gitleaks binary for your OS and architecture.
--   **CI/CD Ready:** A dedicated `--diff-mode ci` to scan only the changes in a Merge/Pull Request.
+-   **Accurate CI/CD Mode:** Intelligently scans pull requests, reporting only on newly introduced secrets and de-duplicating findings.
+-   **Advanced Staged Mode:** Uses a safe "Virtual Commit" method to provide rich reports for pre-commit hooks.
--   **Rich HTML Reports:** Generate a clean, user-friendly HTML report from scan results.
+-   **Rich HTML Reports:** Generate a clean, comprehensive HTML report from scan results with full commit context.
--   **Standard Formats:** Supports all standard Gitleaks report formats (`json`, `csv`, `sarif`, `junit`).
+-   **Standard Formats:** Can also generate standard Gitleaks formats (`json`, `csv`, `sarif`, etc.).
 -   **Custom Rules:** Automatically detects and uses your local `.gitleaks.toml` configuration file.
--   **Always Generates Artifacts:** Creates a report file even if no secrets are found.
+-   **Professional CLI:** Correctly handles all the pass-through flags.

 ## Quick Start & Usage